geodynamics/citcoms/README.md

 Bower, D.J., M. Gurnis, and N. Flament (2015), Assimilating lithosphere and slab history in 4-D Earth models, Phys.
 Earth Planet.
 Inter., 238, 8-22, doi: 10.1016/j.pepi.2014.10.013.

+The manuscript is also available in an open access repository: https://eartharxiv.org/9aey5/

 ## Installation

 ### Quick start for a cluster